 Why study Horticulture?

 The certificate in horticulture introduces students to the various fields associated with horticultural science, including plant identification, growth, health, and reproduction.
-Students who pursue the minor or certificate in horticulture are required to submit an application to the DAAP Student Affairs Office, 5470 Aronoff.
+Students who pursue the minor or certificate in horticulture must submit the online application that will be sent to the DAAP Student Affairs Office in Aronoff 5470.

 Upon completion of the certificate in horticulture, students will be able to

 - Perform the fundamental practice and methods of horticultural science.

 - Demonstrate basic knowledge of the roles of soil and nutrition in plant health.

 - Demonstrate the basic knowledge and skills to identify favorable conditions for native and cultivated plants.